 Scope: this replaces your CRM (HouseCall Pro / Jobber / ServiceTitan).
 Payroll (ADP, Gusto, QuickBooks Payroll) is a separate concern; your existing payroll setup is unaffected.

-1-hour call, free, no commitment.
-We talk about your shop, your workflow, what you use now, what you wish was different.
+30-minute call, free, no commitment.
+We talk about your shop, your workflow, what you use now, what you wish was different — and you see the working software.

 I provision your VPS, point your domain at it, deploy a fresh CRM with your branding (logo, colors, business name).